-Wines have always been a popular drink for thousands of years.
-One special drink is Moscato, made with a kind of grape that used since the Rennaissance times of Italy.
+Wines have always been a popular drink since their origination thousands of years ago.
+One special drink in the wine family is Moscato, made with a kind of grape that has been used since the Renaissance times of Italy.

 History of Moscato Day

 The viticulture of wine has been known to be around as long as the grapevine.
 The vine is native to the area south of the Black Sea near the disputed territories of Georgia and Armenia.
 Wine-making is most believed to have originated in Mesopotamia as early as 3000 BC and helped influence Egypt before dynastic times.

 Wine production in Italy is believed to have originated from the influence of the Etruscans civilization who lived in what is known today as Tuscany.
 It is also likely to have been influenced by the Mesopotamian civilizations before the Greeks brought winemaking to Sicily.

 The Romans improved the winemaking process, and thus became famous for their abilities.
 Even as wine grew and fell in popularity, it continued to be produced by Christian monks during the Renaissance.
 But it wasn’t until the 19th and 20th centuries that wine production became regulated so that people could finally have realistic expectations about what a bottle of wine might actually be like.